Sleep - Poem by Morgan Michaels

-What can I tell you about my lover, Sleep?
+What can I say about Sleep?

-I do not want her
+I do not want her.
+I wave her away

 Read this poem in other languages

 This poem has not been translated into any other language yet.

 If You Forget Me

 I Do Not Love You Except Because I Love You